taliesincochran/bamazon/README.md

 and view sales totals. <br />
 ![Supervisor View Sales](screenshots/viewSales.png) <br />

 It's everything you can think of and more.
-Call Bamazon to start today!
-1-800-555-2368